The Air Adventures of Jimmie Allen: Background

-During the course of auditions for prospective sponsors, a Kansas City advertising agency man named Russell C. Comer was called in.
-Comer was impressed with the serial's possibilities and in a short while had it sold to Skelly Oil.
-WDAF turned its interests in The Air Adventures of Jimmie Allen at this point to Comer, with the understanding that locally the show must go on WDAF exclusively.
-Comer employed WDAF director John Frank to direct the show, and Frank, over 40 years old at the time, also decided to take the role of 16-year-old Jimmie Allen.
-Robert Fiske, an experienced veteran of radio, stage and screen, played Jimmie's older pal and mentor, Speed Robertson, who, like Burtt and Moore, was a pilot in World War I. Ed Prentiss served as the opening and closing narrator and announcer for the show during its 1930s run.

 First series

 The Jimmie Allen program was first broadcast February 23, 1933, initially over three Midwestern radio stations, WDAF in Kansas City, KLZ in Denver, Colorado, and KVOO in Tulsa, Oklahoma.
 The initial transcriptions for the program were made in World Broadcasting System Chicago studios.
 Over the years, the show was produced in a variety of recording studios in Hollywood, New York and Chicago.

 In following episodes, Speed and Jimmie, in their attempt to thwart the hijacking, are captured but escape in a small plane which crashes, and then are recaptured.
 Throughout this initial story arc, Robertson is Jimmie's mentor.
 He does all the flying and continually teaches Allen a trick or two that he learned in World War I. After an exciting aerial dogfight near the end of the story, Robertson reveals that the FBI has made him a G-Man.
 In subsequent episodes of the series, Jimmie expresses interest in becoming a pilot and enrolls in flying school.
 Numerous exciting adventures follow, full of danger and mystery.

 Burtt and Moore wove the plot around the character of a self-reliant youth of fine habits: resourceful, courageous, capable of thinking his way through danger and holding firmly to "fine American ideals."
 They never deviated from that theme of the character, and they surrounded their hero with friends and enemies who personified other traits that would emphasize the character of their hero.